jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

    ES6 doesn't actually specify or handle the mechanics of how these load requests work.
 There's a separate notion of a Module Loader, where each hosting environment (browser, Node.js, etc.) provides a default Loader appropriate to the environment.
 The importing of a module uses a string value to represent where to get the module (URL, file path, etc), but this value is opaque in your program and only meaningful to the Loader itself.

-   You can define your own custom Loader if you want more fine-grained control than the default Loader affords -- which is basically none, since it's totally hidden from your program's code.
+   You can define your own custom Loader if you want more fine-grained control than the default Loader affords -- which is basically none, as it's totally hidden from your program's code.

 As you can see, ES6 modules will serve the overall use-case of organizing code with encapsulation, controlling public APIs, and referencing dependency imports.
 But they have a very particular way of doing so, and that may or may not fit very closely with how you've already been doing modules for years.